Arthur Lange

-Arthur Lange (April 16, 1889 – December 7, 1956) was a United States bandleader and Tin Pan Alley composer of popular music.
+Arthur Lange (né Arthur Paul Wilhelm Lange; 16 April 1889 Philadelphia – 7 December 1956 Washington, D.C.) was a United States bandleader and Tin Pan Alley composer of popular music.
 He composed music for over 120 films, including Grand Canary and Woman on the Run.
 Lange shared an Oscar nomination with Hugo Friedhofer for the film The Woman in the Window.
 He was nominated four times for Oscars, but did not win any.